aaronfg/fluffernitter/README.md

 **A:** Not yet.
 I'll be getting the Play Store version up hopefully in the next few months.
 I'm not sure if I'll be publishing to F-Droid at all but we'll see.

-For now, if you don't want to checkout the project and build it yourself, there are release version apks in the [builds/android](https://github.com/aaronfg/fluffernitter/tree/master/builds/android) folder that you can sideload directly on your phone.
+For now, if you don't want to checkout the project and build it yourself, there are release version apks added as assets on the [Releases page](https://github.com/aaronfg/fluffernitter/releases) for each release that you can sideload directly on your phone.